 “Well, Betty – you would not believe…”

 And when things get really, really incredible?
-You cook some bacon, take off one of your penny loafers, then gaze gratefully toward the heavens as you call your dad to thank him for working that 9-to-5 job so you and your mom can have the kind of gift that keeps on giving: A fabulous fifties kitchen.
+You will know it because your teen daughter comes home after school and cooks some bacon, takes off one of her penny loafers, and sits down on your pristine kitchen floor.
+Then she gazes gratefully toward the heavens as she calls her dad to thank him for working that 9-to-5 job so she and you can have the kind of gift that keeps on giving: A fabulous fifties kitchen.